sipb/homeworld/docs/deploy.md

 Boot the ISO on each piece of hardware:

    - Select `Install`
-   - Enter the IP address for the server
+   - Enter the IP address for the server (see `hyades-cluster/setup.yaml`)
    - Wait a while
    - Enter the bootstrap token